KindaSwiss/dict/README.md

 ### dict.pop(key, default)

-Removes a property from the object specified by `key` and returns the value.
-If the key does not exist, return default.
-If the key does not exist in the object and the default is not passed, a KeyError is thrown.
+Removes the specified key and returns the value.
+If the key does not exist, the default value passed is returned.
+If the key does not exist in the object and the default value is not passed, a KeyError is thrown.

 ```Javascript
 var d = dict({ name: 'John', age: 20 });